-The month of Ramadan which includes 30 days of fasting begins today across India and throughout the Muslim world.
+The holy month of Ramadan which includes 30 days of fasting begins today across India and throughout the Muslim world.

 “The new moon was observed last night and followers of the Muslim faith across India will begin fasting on Tuesday,” Mufti Mukarram, Shahi Imam of Delhi’s Fatehpuri Mosque told NewsBlaze.